biogeospatial/Biodiverse_publication_list/Indices.md

 # Indices available in Biodiverse
-_Generated GMT Fri Apr 17 23:38:54 2015 using build_indices_table.pl, Biodiverse version 1.0._
+_Generated GMT Wed Apr 22 05:52:28 2015 using build_indices_table.pl, Biodiverse version 1.0._

 This is a listing of the indices available in Biodiverse,